serenagrl/ansible-kubernetes/README.md

 Invoke-WebRequest $setupscript -OutFile winrm-setup.ps1 .\winrm-setup.ps1
 ```
-> [!NOTE]
-> Refer [here](https://docs.ansible.com/ansible/latest/os_guide/windows_setup.html) for detail documentation.
+Refer [here](https://docs.ansible.com/ansible/latest/os_guide/windows_setup.html) for more details.

 ### 3. Configure WinRM Settings in Playbooks

 Clone this repository to a directory in the Ubuntu OS inside the WSL.
-Necessary access rights may need to be configured for the directory.
+Configure the necessary access rights to the directory if required.

 ```bash
 git clone https://github.com/serenagrl/ansible-kubernetes.git